Sinocyclocheilus: Cultural and economic value

-Sinocyclocheilus species holds significant value in traditional Chinese medicine and cultural heritage.
+Sinocyclocheilus species hold significant value in traditional Chinese medicine and cultural heritage.
 S. grahami (滇池金线鲃) holds a unique position as the only known cavefish species globally to be utilized in both traditional medicine and aquaculture.
-Its use dates back to at least the Ming Dynasty documented by Ming pharmacologist Mao Lan as the “golden lined fish” in the Chinese medicinal classic “Materia Medica of Southern Yunnan” (《滇南本草》).
+Its use dates back to at least the Ming Dynasty documented by Ming pharmacologist Mao Lan as the "golden lined fish" in the Chinese medicinal classic "Materia Medica of Southern Yunnan" (《滇南本草》).
 It was prized for its tender flesh and nourishing properties, and has been used to treat symptoms such as chronic fatigue, aging-related weakness, kidney deficiency, and childhood convulsions.
 Due to severe population decline in the wild, artificial breeding programs were initiated in 2004, leading to the successful cultivation of a second generation of over 100,000 individuals by 2008.
 This achievement represents a successful model of aquaculture, prevented the species from extinction via sustainable utilization.

 Conservation status

-The species of the Sinocyclocheilus genus is among the most threatened freshwater fish in China, facing severe conservation crisis.
-A significant number of species are assessed as threatened by IUCN (International Union for Conservation of Nature), including 4 species classified as Critically Endangered, 4 as Endangered, and 11 as Vulnerable.[IUCN] This is supported by a comprehensive national assessment, which identified Sinocyclocheilus as the genus with the most urgent conservation needs among Chinese freshwater fishes.
+The species of the Sinocyclocheilus genus is among the most threatened freshwater fish in China, facing a severe conservation crisis.
+A significant number of species are assessed as threatened by the IUCN (International Union for Conservation of Nature), including 6 species classified as Critically Endangered of which one is Possibly Extinct), 5 as Endangered, and 8 as Vulnerable on the IUCN Red List.
+This is supported by a comprehensive national assessment, which identified Sinocyclocheilus as the genus with the most urgent conservation needs among Chinese freshwater fishes.

 The primary threat to these cavefish is their extremely limited distribution.
 Many species are endemic to a single cave or subterranean river system, making their populations vulnerable to extinction.
-Pollutions from surface activities can easily infiltrate karst aquifers, which have a low capacity for self-purification.
-Dam construction and the development of cave tourism also contributs to habitat degradation.
+Pollution from surface activities can easily infiltrate karst aquifers, which have a low capacity for self-purification.
+Dam construction and the development of cave tourism also contributes to habitat degradation.

 Recent years have seen an increase in conservation action.
 Specific protected areas have been established for cavefishes, such as the Lingyun-Leye cave-fish protected area in Guangxi and the Jiuxiang National Park in Yunnan.

-=Species=
+Species

 These are the recognized species in this genus: